xlab-uiuc/cloudtest/README.md

 3. How to install Azure certifications freely?

 Now when I want to use 18081 and system proxy to catch real service requests,  SSL errors will pop out.
 IIRC, this is due to certifications.
+I am still searching how to install Azure certification freely.
+I cannot fllow the current doc provided by microsoft to finish that.